GiggioG/Alexandria/Docs.md

 | Symbols | function [request](#the-request-function)(uri, tmpFileId, pluginData) |

 ##### The request function
-This function takes a `uri`, the name of the temporary file `tmpFileId` and a reference to the `pluginData` object of the file.
+This function takes a `source`, the name of the temporary file `tmpFileId`, a reference to the `pluginData` object of the file, and a boolean `isLocal`, which is true if the file is being uploaded directly to Alexandria.
 It can be async.

+If `isLocal` is false, then the `source` is a uri.
+If it is true, then it is the name of a file is already downloaded to `./tmp/${source}`.

-Its job is to download the data at the `uri` as it sees fit into `./tmp/${tmpFileId}`.
+Its job is to download the data at the `source` as it sees fit into `./tmp/${tmpFileId}`.
 The function should set the `addedWith` field on the `pluginData` object to the id of the plugin.
 Optionally, if it has the `fileViewer` tag, it can set the `viewWith` field to its id to ensure that the file is always shown with this plugin.

-This function should return an object with fields `type` - MIME type of the file and `hash` - sha256 hash of the file.
+This function should return an object with fields `receivedType` - MIME type of the file and `hash` - sha256 hash of the file.
+If there is no MIME type found, then `receivedType` should be `null`.

 To help you in writing this function you can include the default download function from Alexandria's `lib_util.js` file.
 ```js